manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Rotating_a_table.md

 RELOAD TABLES;
 ```

 This command functions similarly to the HUP system signal, triggering a rotation of tables.
 Nevertheless, it doesn't exactly mirror the typical HUP signal (which can come from a `kill -HUP` command or `indexer --rotate`).
 This command actively searches for any tables needing rotation and is capable of re-reading the configuration.
 Suppose you launch Manticore in plain mode with a config file that points to a nonexistent plain table.
-If you then attempt to `indexer --rotate` the table, the constructed table won't communicate with the server until you execute `RELOAD TABLES` or restart the server..
+If you then attempt to `indexer --rotate` the table, the constructed table won't communicate with the server until you execute `RELOAD TABLES` or restart the server.

 Depending on the value of the [seamless_rotate](../../Server_settings/Searchd.md#seamless_rotate) setting, new queries might be shortly stalled, and clients will receive temporary errors.